coder/coder/docs/admin/reference-architectures.md

 Provisioners in Coder execute Terraform during workspace and template builds.
 While the platform includes built-in provisioner daemons by default, there are advantages to employing external provisioners.
-These external daemons provide secure build environments, and reduce server load, improving performance and scalability.
+These external daemons provide secure build environments and reduce server load, improving performance and scalability.
 Each provisioner can handle a single concurrent workspace build, allowing for efficient resource allocation and workload management.